 The AAAD serves as the Aging and Disability Resource Center (ADRC) for adults age 60 and over, adults with disabilities, caregivers and agencies or organizations seeking information on behalf of an individual regarding services and programs to meet their needs.
 The AAAD/ADRC maintains a resource database containing up-to-date information about community resources.
-Information and Assistance (I&A) includes: assessing the needs and capacities of the individual; providing current information on opportunities and services available within their community; and linking the individual to available opportunities and services.
-The Tennessee Commission on Aging and Disability is currently in the process of facilitating a state-wide database, which would include resources available in each of the nine regions of Tennessee.
-An individual may contact the AAAD/ADRC for Information & Assistance through email at cvassilev@ucdd.org, by personal visit or by at telephone (1-866-836-6678).
+Information and Assistance (I&A) includes: assessing the needs and capacities of the individual, providing current information on opportunities and services available within their community and linking the individual to available opportunities and services.
+An individual may contact the AAAD/ADRC for Information & Assistance through email at cvassilev@ucdd.org, by personal visit or by telephone at (1-866-836-6678).